 4 – Portability is often a challenge as relationship maps can be stored on a central server.

-Step 1: Establish and prioritise your own interests – Work our your own interests – not party demands or positions.
-Work our what you want from the negotiation.
+Step 1: Establish and prioritise your own interests – Work out your own interests – not party demands or positions.
+Work out what you want from the negotiation.
 These interests should include your needs, concerns and notions of success.
 The more an agreement meets your interests, the more valuable it is to you.
 After you’ve worked out your interests, you should prioritise them.

 Interests can be classified into three major categories: